gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Understand Pin Mappings

 Each Azure Sphere manufacturer maps pins differently.
 To understand how the pins are mapped for your developer board then follow these steps.

 1. Ensure you have the **main.c** file open.
 Place the cursor on the line that reads **#include "../oem/board.h"**, then press <kbd>F12</kbd>.
-This will open the **board.h** header file.
+Pressing <kbd>F12</kbd> will open the **board.h** header file.

 	![](resources/visual-studio-open-board.png)

-	Review the pin mappings that are being used for the lab.
+	Review the pin mappings used for the lab.
 These will vary depending on what developer kit you are using.

 2. From the **board.h** file, place the cursor on the line that includes **azure_sphere_learning_path.h**, then press <kbd>F12</kbd>.